When to Replace a Roof in Tennessee

 -

 Now you know your roof’s age and your roof’s expected lifespan.
-You’ll want to take one step further and check your roof for any warning signs.
-Any of the warning signs identified below could be alerting you to the need for a roof replacement.9 Signs you need a new roof
+You’ll want to take one step further and check your roof for any clues to its remaining protection.
+Any of the warning signs identified below could be alerting you that you might be in dire need for a roof replacement.

 - Leaks in roof